-Disappearances in Colombia: living in the throes of uncertainty
+Disappearances in Colombia: Living in the grip of uncertainty

 More than 63,800 people have been officially reported missing in Colombia.
 This situation has a drastic effect on whole families who are forced to live with nagging doubts as to the fate of their loved ones.